feed4love/basic_bank/README.md

 7) It is asumme that is need to have an entity for Account to keep track about the credit is avaibable for an IBAN Account number to match requeriments.

-8) Others together with Swagger has not been done at this stage.

 # Configuration parameters
 The app is using the Spring Boot framework, JUnit and Mockito.
 The file application.properties has the next list of configurable parameters: